 Rather than return the inn to its former glory as a vacation spot, the goal was to build a cultural hub.

-The debut gala, “Caverns, ecosystems of the subterranean world,” aimed to showcase the region’s biodiversity and marvels of underwater ecology.
+In 2013, the former mansion officially opened for its very first exhibit.
+The debut gala, “Caverns, ecosystems of the subterranean world,” showcased the region’s biodiversity and marvels of underwater ecology.